UniversalDependencies/docs/_sv-overview/morphology.md

 layout: base
 title:  'Morphology'
 permalink: sv/overview/morphology.html
+udver: '2'
 ---

 # Morphology

 The morphological annotation in the Swedish UD treebank follows the general guidelines and does not add any language-specific features.
-The language-specific tags (including features) follow the guidelines of the Stockholm-Umeå Corpus.

-The mapping from language-specific tags and features to universal tags and features was done automatically.
-We are not aware of any remaining errors or inconsistences but the mapping has not been validated manually.

-Lemmas were assigned using SALDO (Borin et al., 2008) in combination with the language-specific SUC tags.
-Cases of remaining ambiguity were resolved heuristically, which may have introduced errors.
-For words and symbols not covered by SALDO, lemmas were added manually.
+The following may be noted:

+* XPOSTAG: There are two sets of language-specific tags in use for Swedish.
+While UD Swedish uses the tag set of the Stockholm-Umeå Corpus, UD Swedish-LinES uses a different inventory.
+* FEATS: Features are currently lacking in UD Swedish-LinES.
+* LEMMA: Lemmas in UD Swedish are based on SALDO (Borin et al., 2008).
+Lemmas are currently lacking in UD Swedish-LinES.

 ## References